PhotoboothProject/photobooth/faq/faq.md

 - Defaults to GPIO9
 - This button will initiate the recording of a short video.

+7) **Custom Button**

+- Defaults to GPIO24
+- Button press will trigger a single picture in Photobooth

 After any button is triggered, all hardware button remain disabled until the action (picture / collage) completed.
 Once completed, the hardware buttons re-arms / are active again.